n8n-io/n8n-docs/docs/integrations/builtin/credentials/affinity.md

 ## Supported authentication methods

-- API key
+- API Key

 ## Related resources

 Refer to [Affinity's API documentation](https://support.affinity.co/hc/en-us/sections/360010294532-External-API){:target=_blank .external-link} for more information about working with the service.

-## Using API key
+## Using API Key

+To configure this credential, you'll need:

+- An **API Key**

-Follow [How to obtain your Affinity API key documentation](https://support.affinity.co/hc/en-us/articles/360032633992-How-to-obtain-your-Affinity-API-key){:target=_blank .external-link} to obtain your API key.
+Follow [How to obtain your Affinity API key documentation](https://support.affinity.co/hc/en-us/articles/360032633992-How-to-obtain-your-Affinity-API-key){:target=_blank .external-link} to get your API key.